-Training needs analysis informs an annual Costed Learning and Development Plan, which outlines training costs, needs and commitments.
+Training needs analysis informs an annual, costed, Learning and Development Plan, which outlines training costs, needs and commitments.
 Evaluation is undertaken at the point of delivery with service users.
+The

-The Constabulary is committed to ensuring that leaders at all levels have the right skills to deliver effective leadership in the challenging environment they face.
-The Workforce Capabilities Board provides the governance over the future proofing of the workforce and the Strategic Resourcing Board to ensure effective recruitment and training is in place.
-This is particularly pertinent given the government's uplift programme of Police Officers.
+Constabulary is committed to ensuring that leaders at all levels have the right skills to deliver effective leadership in the challenging environment they face.
+The Strategic People Board provides the governance over the future proofing of the workforce and the Strategic Resourcing Board to ensure effective recruitment and training is in place.
+This is particularly pertinent given the government's recent uplift programme of Police Officers and Lancashire's success in delivery of this.

-The Constabulary is continuing to take an innovative approach to supporting both the physical and emotional well-being of its workforce; the Well-being Strategy is designed to support the Constabulary's wider activity in implementing cultural change.
-Well-being Ambassadors have been introduced across the force, in all divisions and departments, to support officers and staff in need and recent further investment has been agreed for the Health Services function to ensure that the capacity, capability and condition of employees is maintained.
+The Constabulary is continuing to take an innovative approach to supporting both the physical and emotional well-being of its workforce; the Health, Safety & Wellbeing Strategy is designed to support the Constabulary's wider activity in implementing cultural change.
+Wellbeing Ambassadors have been introduced across the force, in all divisions and departments, to support officers and staff in need and recent further investment has been agreed for the Health Services function to ensure that the capacity, capability and condition of employees is maintained.
 The role of the Chief Constable as the national police service lead for Wellbeing ensures the Constabulary is at the forefront of embedding wellbeing support across the organisation.